SimonHenz97/Lunacid-Poptracker/README.md

 If you intend to use the Archipelago Randomizer then head over to the [installation guide](https://github.com/Witchybun/LunacidAPClient/blob/main/Documentation/Setup.md) to setup the mod and generate a seed.

-Once implemented, to enable auto tracking click on the AP icon in the upper left area, enter the Archipelago host and port, the Player Name and finally a password if you need one.
+To enable auto tracking click on the AP icon in the upper left area, enter the Archipelago host and port, the Player Name and finally a password if you need one.

 ## Current and Planned Features

 - [x] Map Tracker
     - [x] Maps
     - [x] Locations
+    - [x] Per Map Logic
-    - [x] Sphere 1 Logic
+    - [ ] Sphere 1 Logic
-    - [x] Sphere 2 Logic
+    - [ ] Sphere 2 Logic
-    - [x] Sphere 3 Logic
+    - [ ] Sphere 3 Logic
-    - [x] Sphere 4 Logic
+    - [ ] Sphere 4 Logic
-    - [x] Sphere 5 Logic
+    - [ ] Sphere 5 Logic
 - [x] Item Tracker
     - [x] Progression Items
     - [x] Quest Items